 Required Licenses

-- Business License: All dumpster rental providers must obtain a general business license from the local government.
-Requirements typically include submitting an application, paying a fee, and providing proof of identity and business structure.
+- Business License: Obtain a general business license from your local government, which typically requires submitting an application and paying a fee.

 Insurance Requirements

-- General Liability Insurance: Coverage must include protection against claims for bodily injury and property damage resulting from business operations.
-A minimum coverage amount is often required by law.
+- General Liability Insurance: This insurance protects against claims of bodily injury or property damage that may occur during dumpster rental operations.
+A typical coverage amount is $1 million per occurrence.

-- Workers' Compensation Insurance: If you employ workers, this insurance is necessary to cover medical costs and lost wages for employees who may be injured on the job.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for employees who are injured on the job.

 Training Certifications